johnwesterman/illumio_core/README.md

 ```
 dnf install -y bind-utils openssh-clients patch traceroute tcpdump ipset postfix logrotate ca-certificates procps-ng util-linux net-tools
 ```
 You will find that the above list of software is already installed.
-Not a bad idea to make sure though.
+It is good to make sure though.

 ## Firewall and SE Linux configuration